Wednesday, December 10, 2025

 Gregory Corso -

-spirit is life like a river unafraid of becoming the sea
+Spirit is life It flows through the death of me endlessly like a river unafraid of becoming the sea

 The artist Anselm Kiefer (German b.
 1945) visited the Saint Louis region in 1991 and it is reported that he was inspired and reminded of his youth and the Rhine river.
 The Saint Louis Art Museum director was instrumental in getting the him to participate in this exhibition.
 The installation involved dominating the sculpture hall and rearranging much of the collection I have some to expect in the East Building.